 The IKEA Foundation had committed up to EUR 10 million in funding for the Covid-19 response by the end of April 2020.
 In support of the Covid-19 response, the Foundation also provided a EUR 1.5 million grant to kickstart the global Start Network Covid-19 Fund, with the aim of providing rapid funding to address underfunded aspects of the Covid-19 crisis at a local level.

-The IKEA Foundation has also demonstrated a ‘corporate partnership’ approach increasingly seen from private trusts and foundations.
-In 2017, the IKEA Foundation partnered with the Jordan River Foundation, a national non-profit organisation, providing textiles training and employment for Syrian refugee women and Jordanian women in need of livelihood opportunities.
+IKEA has also demonstrated a ‘corporate partnership’ approach increasingly seen from private trusts and foundations.
+In 2017, Inter IKEA partnered with the Jordan River Foundation, a national non-profit organisation, providing textiles training and employment for Syrian refugee women and Jordanian women in need of livelihood opportunities.
 The textiles are sold in IKEA stores worldwide.
 By bringing traditional ‘beneficiaries’ of humanitarian assistance into the company’s supply chain, the partnership sought to empower refugee and host communities while also offering a revenue stream for the Jordan River Foundation and IKEA.